moononfire/Content-Scheduler-Dashboard_appsscript/README.md

 # Share-Nurture-Dashboard_appsscript

-NOTE: Due to an unfortunate error a Team member has accidentally deleted all code providing the functionality for this spreadsheet, making it impossible to recover it.
+NOTE: Due to an unfortunate error a Team member has accidentally deleted all code behind this spreadsheet, making it impossible to recover it.
 I will write this again for sure, but perhaps this time not as a Google Spreadsheet.

 #### Isha Share&Nurture Project